Helsinki-NLP/MuCoW/README.md

 The relevant data for this version can be found in the **WMT2019** folder.

+The same data was used again to evaluate the WMT 2020 systems:

+*Yves Scherrer, Alessandro Raganato, Jörg Tiedemann.
+2020 [The MUCOW word sense disambiguation test suite at WMT 2020.](https://www.aclweb.org/anthology/2020.wmt-1.40/) In Proceedings of the Fifth Conference on Machine Translation (WMT).
+Online.*

 ## LREC 2020 Version

 An extended version of MuCoW including training data is presented at LREC 2020: